-Your iPad or iPod becomes disabled after you (or someone else with access to your device) enter the wrong password six times in a row.
+Your iPad becomes disabled if you enter the wrong passcode times in a row or more.
 You can’t unlock or use a disabled device without erasing the content and settings with a computer.

-- 5 What do I do if my disabled device says connect to iTunes?
+- 5 What if I can’t restore my disabled iPad?

 - Forgot iPhone/iPad passcode?
 How to reset your passcode